 Use public transportation

-If you are celebrating Songkran in Bangkok go to the celebration spots using public transportation.
-It will be faster and safer.
-If you are in the islands get a traditional Song-Thaew, and have fun on the way.
+If you are celebrating Songkran in Bangkok, many streets are closed (so we can have the largest ground for our fun water fight, of course).
+Going to the celebration spots using public transportation then will definitely be faster and safer.
+If you are in the islands, get a traditional Song-Thaew, and have fun on the way.

 Respect people and places

 The water fight happens on the streets, respect the shops and markets that might stay open during the holiday.
-Don’t throw water indoors, neither on people who are working.
-Be polite!
+Be polite and don’t splash the water indoors, neither on people who are working.
+Not all of them can join the wet water fight.

-That’s the best thing from Songkran Festival, the opportunity to talk with different people, make new friends and celebrate life among thousand of strangers.
+That’s the best thing from Songkran Festival, get your chance out and talk with different people, make new friends and celebrate life among thousands of strangers from all over the world.

 Never throw water on motorbikes